Pythonplusplus/simpleScripts/README.md

 - SHIFT + i: Just upvotes all links on a reddit link page

 I'd advise against using it right now since I'm experimenting with opening links in new tabs.
-I sometimes switch between FireFox and Chrome, and right now, I'm working on links under Chrome.
-New tabs isn't working on Chrome, but I think I'll probably get it working like it somehow works on FireFox.
-The code used for FireFox was a simple
+I sometimes switch between Firefox and Chrome, and right now, I'm working on links under Chrome.
+New tabs isn't working on Chrome, but I think I'll probably get it working like it somehow works on Firefox.
+The code used for Firefox was a simple
-<b>open("http://blah")</b> since in my FireFox settings, new links would be opened in new tabs, but when I tried it on Chrome,
+<b>open("http://blah")</b> since in my Firefox settings, new links would be opened in new tabs, but when I tried it on Chrome,
 it would open links in new windows.
 The main purpose was to automatically upvote and open links
 <a href="https://www.reddit.com/user/Sn1pe/m/nsfwheaven">on my <b>NSFW</b> multireddit</a> so I could show my appreciation and search
 for the ultimate sauce of the content posted.

 Since this script was motivated by NSFW content, part of me wants to add in a function to it that goes a step further by searching for the sauce for me.
 Not sure how I'll go about displaying/saving the sauce info, but...I'll find a way ;)

+#Install Links

+Click the link to install with Tampermonkey (Chrome) or Greasemonkey (Firefox)

+<a href="https://github.com/Pythonplusplus/simpleScripts/blob/master/NightNDay4chan.user.js">Night and Day 4chan</a>

+<a href="https://github.com/Pythonplusplus/simpleScripts/blob/master/RedditUpvotesNLinks.user.js">Reddit Upvote & Links</a>